Jahnvi203/barely_lawyers/README.md

 1. PIA Maintenance Dashboard
 2. PIA Divorce Dashboard

-These dashboards are hosted with MongoDB, therefore, to access them you must have an account with MongoDB.
-If you do not, you can create an account at [https://account.mongodb.com/account/register](https://account.mongodb.com/account/register).
+These dashboards are hosted with MongoDB.

-You should have received an invite from MongoDB to be a Dashboard Author for these 2 dashboards separately.

-Please click on each invite and login using your MongoDB account to view and edit each dashboard.

-If you have any issues doing so, please contact Jahnvi.

 A description of each function is given below: